 March 17 is commemorated as National Muay Thai Day.
 Thai boxing stadiums and gyms around the country lay on special ceremonies for the day.
 The biggest event is held in Ayutthaya with the city hosting the Martial Arts Festival and Wai Khru Ceremony in honour of the legendary boxer from Ayutthaya, Nai Khanom Tom.

 During March, seasonal winds start to pick up across the country and combined with the dry, warm weather it’s an ideal month for the traditional Thai pastime of kite flying.
 In Bangkok, the open spaces of Sanam Luang in front of the Grand Palace attract children and adults testing their kite flying skills.
-However, this year won’t be the same as usual with preparations underway at Sanam Luang to host the Royal Cremation Ceremony of His Majesty King Bhumibol Adulyadej later this year.
 Wherever you are in Thailand during March you may stumble upon local kite flying competitions, but the biggest organised event is in Hua Hin and Cha Am which hosts the International Kite Festival with participants from around the world joining in.